 Ms. Martine Baelmans started her career at KU (Catholic University) Leuven in 1987 as assistant at the division of applied mechanics and energy conversion.
 Since 2006, she has been full professor at the faculty of engineering sciences.
-She is currently also vice-rector for education policy, innovation and entrepreneurship at this university.
+She is currently also vice-rector for education policy at KU Leuven.
 Ms. Baelmans holds a master's degree in mechanical engineering and a Ph.D. in engineering sciences from KU Leuven.
-Her research has been mainly focused on thermodynamics and heat transfer, particularly in applications for electronics cooling.
+Her research has mainly focused on thermodynamics and heat transfer, particularly in applications for electronics cooling.

-Ms. Maria Pia De Caro currently serves as Chief Supply Officer at Nomad Foods, where she is responsible for the entire supply chain organization including strategy, manufacturing operations, planning and logistics, procurement and safety management.
-Ms. De Caro has a track record of more than 25 years of leadership in areas such as engineering, manufacturing, M&A and supply chain at a number of fast-moving consumer goods companies like Procter & Gamble and Mondelez.
+Ms. Maria Pia De Caro currently serves as EVP Global Operations at Pernod Ricard.
+She has extensive experience in supply chain management including strategy, manufacturing operations, planning and logistics, procurement and safety management.
+Ms. De Caro has a track record of more than 25 years of leadership in areas such as engineering, manufacturing, M&A and supply chain at a number of fast-moving consumer goods companies like Nomad Foods, Procter & Gamble and Mondelez.
 Ms. De Caro holds a master's degree in mechanical engineering from the Sapienza University of Rome and is an avid supporter of diversity and inclusion.